 14. Can I rent a canoe or kayak?

 Watercrafts can launch from Woodyard or Outlet River boat launch, and paddle the river outside of designated swimming areas.
-They can also be launched on the far edge of the Dunes Beach away from swimmers and then paddle freely outside of the watercraft buoys.

 15. Can I rent a picnic shelter?

 16. Can I bring my dog?

 For sure!
 Just keep your pup on a leash (no longer than 2 m).

 Barbecues are permitted, but they must be self-contained.

 - charcoal BBQs are NOT permitted on the beach or day use area (they are permitted on registered campsites)

 What you should definitely pack: sunscreen, hat, water, snacks, swimwear, lifejackets for kids, change of clothes, towels, bug spray (DEET), reusable picnic items